enactjs/templates/packages/sandstone/README.md

-# @enact/template-moonstone
+# @enact/template-sandstone

-A template generator for @enact/cli to create Enact-based moonstone applications.
+A template generator for @enact/cli to create Enact-based sandstone applications.

 ## Installation

 The Enact CLI itself can install this via NPM or git URI.
 ```
-enact template install @enact/template-moonstone
+enact template install @enact/template-sandstone
 ```

 ## Usage

-Once installed, you can specify the `moonstone` template during new application creation:
+Once installed, you can specify the `sandstone` template during new application creation:
 ```
-enact create -t moonstone MyApp
+enact create -t sandstone MyApp
 ```